Sneezing, coughs and colds

-They are different to having Flu and are caused by tiny micro-organisms (germs!!) called viruses that easily spread from one person to another.
-The viruses are spread when we cough and sneeze, and sneezes can travel out of your nose at up to 100 miles an hour and spread germs up to 2-3 meters!
+They are different to having flu and are caused by tiny micro-organisms (germs!) called viruses that easily spread from one person to another.
+The viruses are spread when we cough and sneeze, and sneezes can travel out of your nose at up to 100 miles an hour, spreading germs up to 2-3 metres away.
 Revolting!

 Our body tries to get rid of germs by sneezing.
-The germs get caught in the hair inside our noses which make our nose tickle.
+The germs get caught in the tiny hairs inside our noses which makes our noses tickle.
 This sends a message to the brain.
-The brain then sends a message back to our nose, mouth, lungs and chest telling them to blow the tickle away.
-Then we SNEEZE…..achooo!!
+The brain then sends a message back to our nose, mouth and lungs telling them to blow the tickle away.
+Then we SNEEZE…..achooo!

 Tune: Frere Jacques

 Are you sneezing?

 Germs are always flying

 Wash your hands